syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Selection.md

 ---
 layout: post
-title:Selection with Grid widget for Syncfusion Essential ASP
+title: Selection with Grid widget for Syncfusion Essential ASP
 description: How to enable selection and its functionalities
 platform: ejweb
 control: Grid